just-the-docs/just-the-docs/operations/META.md

 The jekyll template we use, [just-the-docs](https://pmarsceill.github.io/just-the-docs/), allows us to set some custom colored labels.
 Here are the tagging norms we've set:

+TODO
+{: .label .label-yellow }
+Something you want to remember to write later.

 DRAFT
 {: .label .label-green }

-TODO
-{: .label .label-yellow }

-PROCESS CHECKLIST
-{: .label .label-purple }
+An idea you want to share with the team in this manual, but it needs more work.

 CONVENTION
 {: .label .label-blue }
+Something that the team normally does a certain way.

+PROCESS
+{: .label .label-purple }
+Something people should make an effort to follow.

-REQUIRED PRACTICES
+REQUIRED PRACTICE
 {: .label .label-red }
+Something that is critical and we want to draw special attention to it.
+(Safety, privacy, legal)

 ## Data Headers for New Pages